Healthy Diet Plans >> Articles >> Diet and Wellness

 Garlic and Heart Health

-by Stella Morgan
+Submitted by Stella Morgan on November 19, 2010

 Garlic has been used in several cuisines all over the world as a regular ingredient.
 Most of the times as ancient medicine would believe garlic was more for digestive purposes than any other.

+Garlic was said to reduce levels of cholesterol as well as blood pressure.
 Garlic is also known to be an antibacterial, antiviral and an anticancer herb.
 Therefore, garlic helps in prevention of various illness including helps in slowing down of coronary artery disease.

 Coronary artery disease is also known as the atherosclerosis, which means hardening of coronary arteries.